-"That’s it, Gullo," someone shouts from 30 feet away.
-"You’re a *****!"
+"That's it, Gullo," someone shouts from 30 feet away.
+"You're a bitch!"
 Ed Bell, a stocky, mischievous-looking 23-year-old, cranks a Griphoist hand winch, drawing in a cable rigged through the trees and hooked to thick nylon straps wrapped around the rock.
-As the cable begins to take up the rock’s weight, Ed cocks an eyebrow, Belushi-style, toward a swaying oak that serves as the rig’s spar.
+As the cable begins to take up the rock's weight, Ed cocks an eyebrow, Belushi-style, toward a swaying oak that serves as the rig's spar.

 "Look at that tree dance," Ed says, grinning.
 "This one is really maxing out the system."

 The boulder jerks into motion and goes skidding across the dirt.
 Adam scurries after it with the pry bar, coaxing it through gaps in the trees.
 The hikers retreat, mouths agape, as the rock emerges from the woods, suspended from the cable and urged along by a growling, grime-covered man.